GrantBirki/upgraded-waffle/qmk_firmware/README.md

 - Docker-compose
 - Some flavor of bash (WSL or native Linux)

+Tip: If you are on windows, you can follow this official guide to install all of the above -> [guide](https://docs.docker.com/docker-for-windows/install/)

 ### Steps

 1. From this directory, run the following command: `./run.sh`